DragonWrangler1/DragonWrangler1.github.io/content/posts/voxelforge-dev-log-2024-09-02.md

 Bundles have been introduced under an experimental setting allowing users to put up to 64 items in them at one time and drop them on right-click.
 They have been improved a good bit since they were first introduced back in Alpha 0.4.0 - Pre 4.

  - Bundles no longer drop items with extra metadata meaning that they can stack perfectly with items not dropped by bundles
  - Bundles use a technique that allows similar functionality to minecraft.
 Meaning that you can insert items directly into the bundle via the inventory.
-Pretty sweet huh ?
  - Bundles are creative only, and under an experimental setting meaning there is no recipe for them yet.
  - Unlike MineCraft's bundles.
 The Developers of VoxelForge feel like swords and throwable items should be able to stack up to 64 items in the bundle.